gianlucadetommaso/volatile/README.md

 If you expect Volatile to predict the unpredictable, you are in the wrong place.
 Be reasonable: this is a swing trading software, runnable on your laptop, aimed to quickly discover out-of-trend opportunities by comparing current stock prices to their projections in a few days.
 If the current price is much lower than its future projection, perhaps it is a good opportunity to buy; vice versa, if it is much higher, perhaps it is a good moment to sell.
 This does neither mean the projection will be necessarily met, nor that you will make a short-term profit for every single transaction you make.
 Anything could happen.
 However, running Volatile on a daily basis will put you in condition to very quickly survey the market, find good opportunities and base your trading decisions on models, algorithms and data.

 ### What to expect and how to use
-Volatiles estimates stock trends, predict short-term future prices, then ranks and rates.
+Volatiles estimates stock trends, predict short-term future prices, then ranks, rates and quantifies growth.
 All you need to do to run Volatile is to open your terminal and type
 ```ruby
 python volatile.py
 ```